uynitsuj/uynitsuj.github.io/_posts/2023-04-09-sparks-of-agi.md

 <br>

-It is the responsibility of the creators of current and future intelligence models to properly communicate such limitations, which I feel they are doing somewhat adequately, but could be better.
+It is the responsibility of the creators of current and future intelligence models to properly communicate such limitations, which I feel they are doing somewhat adequately, but could be better (it can always be better).
 It is also the responsibility of the agents interacting with these intelligence models to perform due diligence in verifying and validating the response of these artificial intelligence agents.
 It may not be time yet to call these implementations AGI, but it is probably in our best interest to begin treating them as intelligences that have bouts of unintelligence.

 <br>